cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

   caption: [Mutual information between the features and the targets in the cubic case.]
 )<fig:MI_cubic>

 As expected $eta$ and $beta$ have almost zero values in mutual info between them and $phi_a$, because $eta$ and $beta$ were generated independently from $phi_Kappa$ and $phi_a$.
+This also makes sense since the elastic constants don't depend on the dimensions of the sample, which implies that, in theory, mutual information between geometric features and elastic constants should be zero.
+This also happens in the isotropic case in @fig:MI_isotropic.
 Nevertheless $beta$ and $phi_Kappa$ have a non negligible value of mutual information, which means that there are certain ranges of combinations of  $beta$ and $phi_Kappa$ that are underrepresented.
 In other words, there are some holes in the spheres of @fig:geometrical_features_distribution and @fig:targets_distribution.
+For example, if we were going to compute mutual information between $x$ and $y$ variables in @table:MI_data_example, the result would be zero, but if we remove one data entry of the table, for example $x = 3$ and $y = 13$, and compute the mutual information again, the result would be $(1/2)(log(4/3) + log(8/9)) = 0.085$ or non-zero.
+This is because, in this case, the combination of $x = 3$ with $y = 13$ is underrepresented.
+Something similar might be happening in the dataset of the cubic case.

+#figure(
+  table(
+    columns: 10,
+    [*$x$*], [1], [1], [1], [2], [2], [2], [3], [3], [3],
+    [*$y$*], [5], [9], [13], [5], [9], [13], [5], [9], [13],
+  ),
+  caption: [Toy combinatorial data between two variables $x$ and $y$.]
+)<table:MI_data_example>

 Nevertheless the mutual information between $beta$ and $phi_Kappa$ is still lower than the majority of the values of mutual information between $phi_kappa$ and the compositions $chi_n$.
-On the other hand the lower values of $chi_n$ like $chi_0$, $chi_1$, $chi_2$ and $chi_3$ show the highest mutual information score with both targets, suggesting that they have the most influence on the output variables.
+On the other hand, the lowest values of $chi_n$ like $chi_0$, $chi_1$, $chi_2$ and $chi_3$ show the highest mutual information score with both targets, suggesting that they have the most influence on the output variables.
 This is also expected because a higher dependence between the elastic constants and the first resonance frequencies is expected.
 In fact, we can observe that, by far the variable with most influence on the targets is $chi_1$, and that's because $chi_1$ has information of both first and second frequency: remember that $chi_1 = (lambda_1 - lambda_0)/lambda_19 = (omega_1^2 - omega_0^2)/omega_19^2$.
 Both of these frequencies are expected to be highly influential in the elastic constants.
 Given the correlation matrix and mutual information results it is convenient to take into account all features as well.

+The EDA performed in both cases, isotropic and cubic, goes to show that the variable transformations defined in @chap:transformations are highly nontrivial and physically meaningful.
+This will be showed in more detail below, when discussing the performance of the ML models implemented for each case.

 == Results of the isotropic model<sec:isotropic_results>

 In the case of isotropic solids, two models were trained.
-One of them was a polynomial regression of 4th degree, and the other one was a small sequential neural network.
-Lets see how the two performed.
+One of them was a polynomial regression of 4th degree, and the other was a small sequential neural network.
+Let's see how the two performed on the transformed dataset discussed before.

 In a polynomial regression a target $y$ is modelled in terms of some features $x_i$ as a polynomial whose terms are all possible multiplications between the features up to Nth grade.
-The value of N is chosen arbitrarily.
+The value of N is chosen as an hyperparameter.
 For example, in the case of a 4th polynomial degree the target $y$ is modeled in terms of the features as shown in @eq:4th_grade_poly_reg.
-Here, Einstein's notation is not used in order to see clearly the limits of the sums:
+Here, Einstein's notation is not used in order to clearly see the limits of the sums:

 $ y = sum_(i = 1)^(N_"feat") sum_(j = i)^(N_"feat") sum_(k = j)^(N_"feat") sum_(l=k)^(N_"feat") A_(i j k l) x_i x_j x_k x_l, $<eq:4th_grade_poly_reg>

 where $N_"feat"$ is the number of features.

-On the other hand the sequential neural network was made of 3 hidden layers: the first one had 64 neurons, the second one had 32 neurons and the third one had 8 neurons.
+On the other hand, |the sequential neural network was made of 3 hidden layers: the first one had 64 neurons, the second one had 32 neurons and the third one had 8 neurons.
 The input layer had 7 neurons (same as the number of features) and the output layer had 1 neuron.
 The architecture of this neural network is shown in @fig:nn_isotropic.

 #figure(
   image("../images/nn_iso.png", width:90%),